 Travels of a Lifetime, VBlog Series: Sydney Harbour Bridge Climb

-The sun started to sink as we descended, providing a beautiful backdrop to our adventure.
+The sun started to sink as we descended providing a beautiful backdrop of our adventures.
 The noise of the zooming trains down below drowned our guides continuing narration of the history of the bridge.
-Anyhow, I was still high on adrenalin at that point that it was hard for me to have a grasp of the bridge history and other points of interest that our guide tried to talk about.
+Anyhow, I was still high on adrenaline at that point that it was hard for me to have a grasp of the bridge history and other points of interest that our guide was talking about.

 Click HERE (Bridge Climb) to watch it on YouTube or press play to climb with me.